Engineering Note

 System Design / Approach

-Scalable APIs are designed around how they are used, not how data is stored.
+Scalable APIs are designed around how they are used, not only how data is stored.
+The API should serve product workflows while keeping responses controlled, predictable, and easy to evolve.

 Implementation